Loading Events

 Charles Overton

-Equally at home in an orchestra or a jazz club, Boston-based harpist Charles Overton aims to create a musical environment that is accessible, exciting and resonates deeply with audiences.
+Equally at home in an orchestra or a jazz club, Boston-based harpist Charles Overton aims to create a musical environment that is accessible, exciting, and resonates deeply with audiences.

 Originally from Richmond, VA, he began his musical journey with formative experiences with the American Youth Harp Ensemble and the Interlochen Arts Academy before moving to Boston in 2012 to expand his musical horizons at the Berklee College of Music.
 During his studies he became immersed in the world of jazz and improvised music, owing much of his outlook on music to lessons from the renowned artist-faculty of the Berklee Global Jazz Institute.